Conflict of Interest and Financial Disclosure

 - Ineligibility of employee to submit grant applications;

-- Withholding Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC) approval, or supervision of graduate students;
+- Withholding research compliance approvals such as Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC), or supervision of graduate students;

 A. Formation and Membership